LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 .. image:: fig1.png

 A lot of stuff, right?
-Get used to it.
+Here's what it means:

 * The yaml file inside ``merlin_info/`` is called the provenance spec.
 It's a copy of the original spec that was run.